Marker Logo

 this page online

-lists: Bridges & ViaductsIndustry & CommerceRailroads & StreetcarsWaterways & Vessels.
+Topics and series.
+This historical marker is listed in these topic lists: Bridges & ViaductsIndustry & CommerceRailroads & StreetcarsWaterways & Vessels.
 In addition, it is included in the Susquehanna and Tidewater Canal series list.

 Location.
 39° 36.766′ N, 76° 8.939′ W. Marker is in Havre de Grace, Maryland, in Harford County.
-Marker is on Stafford Road, on the right when traveling north.
+It is on Stafford Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 851 Stafford Rd, Port Deposit MD 21904, United States of America.
 Touch for directions.

 The Mouth of Deer Creek Marker image.
 Click for full size.

-Photographed By Adam Margolis, January 9, 2023
+Photographed by Adam Margolis, January 9, 2023

 2. The Mouth of Deer Creek Marker

 Credits.
 This page was last revised on January 18, 2023.
 It was originally submitted on January 14, 2023, by Adam Margolis of Mission Viejo, California.
-This page has been viewed 110 times since then and 34 times this year.
+This page has been viewed 487 times since then and 54 times this year.
 Photos: 1, 2. submitted on January 14, 2023, by Adam Margolis of Mission Viejo, California. • Bill Pfingsten was the editor who published this page.

 m=213919